react-custom-projects/floating-button-npm-package/README.md

 ### storybook:

 - It allows you to create UI components in isolation.
+- It will not be part of your NPM package.
 - Documentations link: [storybook](https://storybook.js.org/)

 ### rollup.js:

 - It's a bundler tool similar to webpack but much easier.
+- It will not be part of your NPM package.
 - Documentations link: [rollupjs](https://rollupjs.org/guide/en/)

 ## Create, check, build and publish a component: